Azure/azurehpc/apps/ior/readme.md

-# IOR
+# IOR and mdtest

-This requires the `mpich` package to be installed on the VMs which run.
+This requires ior to be built on HB or HC sku's with CentOS-HPC 7.6 (using mpi/mpich-3.3)

 First build IOR from the build script.
-This will put it in `/lustre/ior.exe`:
+This will install ior/mdtest in /apps/ior and create a modulefile:

     build_ior.sh

-Now submit and run:
+Now submit and run (e.g on HB):

-     qsub -l select=4:ncpus=1:mpiprocs=16,place=scatter:excl ior.pbs
+     qsub -l select=2:ncpus=60:mpiprocs=15 ior.pbs

-> Note: this will run on 4 node and 16 processes per node.
+> Note: this will run on 2 node and 15 processes per node.

+The ior.pbs script runs a throughput (N-N and N-1) and IOPS test.

+A metadata I/O benchmark test can be run using the mdtest.pbs script.

+      qsub -l select=2:ncpus=60:mpiprocs=15 mdtest.pbs